-ARBS 2022 will be hosted by Eastern Kentucky University’s School of Business, to be held on-campus in Richmond, Kentucky March 24-25, 2022.
+ARBS 2022 was hosted by Eastern Kentucky University's School of Business and held on-campus in Richmond, Kentucky March 24-25, 2022.
 View the ARBS 2022 conference website.

 ARBS at AppState